On the $v$-adic values of G-functions II

 \item there exists a uniformizer $x\in K(S)$ that has a simple zero at $s_0$. \end{enumerate}

-For the remainder of this subsection we also fix a finite place $v\in \Sigma_{K}$ as well as a point $s\in S(K)$ which is contained in a $v$-adic analytic disk centered at $s_0$ of sufficiently small radius, i.e. such that $s$ is sufficiently close to $s_0$ with respect to $v$.
+For the remainder of this subsection we also fix a place $v\in \Sigma_{K}$ as well as a point $s\in S(K)$ which is $v$-adically close to $s_0$ in the sense discussed in \Cref{section:backgroundgfuns}.

-Given the above information, we choose a basis $\{\omega,\eta\}$ of $H^1_{dR}(\CE/S)$ whose fiber at $s_0$ are $F$-eigenvectors and symplectic, as in the proof of \Cref{lemmacmperiods}.
+Given the above data, we choose a symplectic basis $\{\omega,\eta\}$ of $H^1_{dR}(\CE/S)$ whose fiber at $s_0$ consists of $F_0$-eigenvectors, as in the proof of \Cref{lemmacmperiods}.
 We also may choose $\omega$ so that it is a section of $F^1H^1_{dR}(\CE/S)$.
-This does not interfere with the assumption that the fiber $\omega_{0}$ is an eigenvector for the action of $F$, since $F^1H^1_{dR}(E/K)$ are precisely the invariant differentials.
+This does not interfere with the assumption that the fiber $\omega_{0}$ is an eigenvector for the action of $F_0$, since $F^1H^1_{dR}(E_0/K)$ are precisely the invariant differentials.
 From \Cref{section:backgroundgfuns} we therefore get a matrix $Y\in \SL_2(\bar{\Q}[[x]])$ of G-functions associated with this choice of basis.